 - School Tuition

 How Much Money To Put In Each Sinking Fund?

 How much you put into each sinking fund depends on how much each expense costs.
-I’m a big fan of determining the total cost of bills for your sinking funds then dividing them into smaller more manageable amounts.
+I’m a big fan of determining the total cost of bills then dividing them into smaller more manageable amounts.

 1. Determine the amount of money you want saved in each sinking fund.

-If you you want to have $1200 saved for a travel fund you need to save $1200.
-If you want to have $2000 stashed away for your car that’s on the fritz then make that a budget goal.
+If you you want to have $1200 saved for a travel fund then obviously you need to save $1200.
+If you want to have $2000 stashed away for any car issues then make that a budget goal.

 2. Determine the date you want the money saved by